naman2398/Toxic-Comment-Classification/README.md

 ### 4. Model Training and Evaluation
 - The model is trained on the training dataset for one epoch.
-- Evaluation metrics include precision, recall, and categorical accuracy.
+- Evaluation metrics include precision, recall, and AUC score.

 ### 5. Making Predictions
 - The trained model can be used to predict toxicity categories for new comment texts.